 - Southern Housing Group

-Volunteer Participants in the project come from Housing Associations of various sizes, with further support from those working in the field including asset managers, data managers, client agents, contractors, architects, M&E consultants and software providers.
-Participants are sharing their current activities and experiences in a collaborative environment of two working groups, chiefly looking at Asset Information and Development.
+Volunteer Participants in the Toolkit project came from 20 Housing Associations of various sizes, with further support from those working in the field including asset managers, data managers, client agents, contractors, architects and M&E consultants.

 Jack Ostrofsky (Head of Quality and Design, Southern Housing Group)